fjkz/tt-runner/README.md

 [![Build Status](https://travis-ci.org/fjkz/tt-runner.svg?branch=master)](https://travis-ci.org/fjkz/tt-runner)

-TT-Runner is a directory structure framework for testing scripts.
+*TT-Runner* is a directory structure framework for testing scripts.
 It can organize legacy testing scripts into a tree, and it can run them as like using modern testing frameworks.

 ## Usage

-### Run tests
+### Running tests

-Suppose that we have a test-suite below.
+Suppose that we have testing scripts below.

 ```
 sample/test-simple